 Defend a challenge or a claim

-You need to defend a challenge or a claim within the time stated under the heading Notice to defendant of the statement of claim which has been served on you.
+If you receive a statement of claim, you need to file a statement of defence within the time stated under the heading Notice to defendant in the statement of claim.

 Documents: statement of defence